 The group is calling on the European Parliament to reject the European Commission’s proposal for a 1-year delay.

-The institutional investors - which include BlueBay Asset Management and Storebrand Asset Management – are particularly concerned by recent suggested amendments that would extend the delay in the EUDR’s introduction and undermine the content of the legislation.
+The institutional investors — which include RBC BlueBay Asset Management and Storebrand Asset Management – are particularly concerned by recent suggested amendments that would extend the delay in the EUDR’s introduction and undermine the content of the legislation.

 “We see no justification for a delay of more than a year, which would further disadvantage countries and companies that have moved promptly to prepare for the new requirements.
 We also would not want to see traders exempted from the EUDR’s requirements, since they are key participants in the supply chains that need to be monitored,” said IPDD.